blockchainsllc/in3-docs/docs/api-c.md

 While Incubed operates on JSON-RPC level, as a developer, you might want to use a better-structured API to prepare these requests for you.
 These APIs are optional but make life easier:

-1. [**eth**](#module-eth-api): This module offers all standard RPC functions as descriped in the [Ethereum JSON-RPC Specification](https://github.com/ethereum/wiki/wiki/JSON-RPC).
+1. [**eth**](#module-eth-api): This module offers all standard RPC functions as described in the [Ethereum JSON-RPC Specification](https://github.com/ethereum/wiki/wiki/JSON-RPC).
 In addition, it allows you to sign and encode/decode calls and transactions.
 2. [**usn**](#module-usn-api): This module offers basic USN functions like renting, event handling, and message verification.

 ## Building